Garbaz/seminar-dependent-types/vortrag/presentation.md

 headingDivider: 2

 paginate: true
-header: Tutorial Implementation of a Dependently Typed Lambda Calculus
+header: An Implementation of Type checking for a Dependently Typed Lambda Calculus
 footer: Tobias Hoffmann

-title: Tutorial Implementation of a Dependently Typed Lambda Calculus
+title: An Implementation of Type checking for a Dependently Typed Lambda Calculus
 author: Tobias Hoffmann
 ---